Operation Prairie: Mutter's Ridge

 1/4 Marines returned to the Rockpile on 19 September while 2/7 Marines searched south of the Núi Cây Tre for two days, clashing frequently with the PAVN before being ordered to return to the Rockpile.
 The PAVN were obviously well-entrenched on the Núi Cây Tre and had reoccupied the Razorback from where they were mortaring the Rockpile.
-On 22 September Colonel Cereghino ordered Companies F and G to attack the PAVN on the Razorback.
-On 24 September Company G killed 5 PAVN on the Razorback but were soon pinned down by enemy fire.
+On 22 September Cereghino ordered Companies F and G to attack the PAVN on the Razorback.
+On 24 September Company G killed five PAVN on the Razorback but were soon pinned down by enemy fire.
 Company F was sent to assist, but was similarly pinned down.
 The Marines called in air and artillery support to allow the companies to move again.
 A platoon from Company F then located a trail leading into an unoccupied PAVN base camp and took positions in the PAVN bunkers while waiting for the soldiers to return from their attack on Company G, killing 58 PAVN troops.
-Company F lost 3 Marines killed while Company G lost 10 killed.
+Company F lost three Marines killed while Company G lost ten killed.
 On 30 September 2nd Battalion, 9th Marines replaced 2/7 Marines which returned to Chu Lai.

 On the morning of 22 September, after bombarding a false target area, CH-46s began landing troops from the 3rd Battalion, 4th Marines 4.5 km east of the Núi Cây Tre.
 By nightfall they had moved 1.5 km northwest and dug in for the night.
 The Marines advanced slowly through extremely dense jungle to begin their assault on the ridge, cutting narrow paths through foliage 2 m tall under a canopy of bamboo and tall trees.
 As Company L advanced on Hill 400 they began to see large numbers of destroyed PAVN positions and dead.